UMCSTaR/staff_projection/README.md

 - staff_projection.Rproj
     - Rstudio project
 - functions/
-    - user defined functions that used in serve.R and UI.R
+    - Contains functions used in serve.R and UI.R
 - data/
     - default datasets, e.g default staffing ratios table, were used in the app
 - packrat/
     - used for project package management
 - www/
     - Accessible to the users web browser (for assets).
+- tools/
+    - provides the user tools for linting/styling.
+See [Styling](#styling).

 ## Further Information